 Fiction – paperback; Picador; 2009; 185 pages.

-The story is a slight one — a biographer hires a researcher who uncovers a dangerous secret but is murdered before the secret can be told — but in Black/Banville’s hands it feels like a much grander narrative.
+The story is a slight one — a biographer hires a researcher who uncovers a dangerous secret but is murdered before it can be told — but in Black/Banville’s hands, it feels like a much grander narrative.

 A man with a secret

-Things take a turn for a worse when a day after their first meeting Riley tries to blackmail Glass for $500,000:
+Things take a turn for the worse when a day after their first meeting Riley tries to blackmail Glass for $500,000: